ACCELQ Logo

 Real-World Example:

-Pro Tip: Automate syntax checks using linters and integrate them into your development environment.
+Pro Tip: Automate syntax checks with linters and configure them in your editor.

 7. Logical Errors: Correcting Flawed Algorithms